Skip to main content

 - Principles of drive system and component design/selection.

-- Design of power transmission shaft/bearing/housing assemblies for ease of manufacture and assembly.
+- Design approaches for power transmission shaft/bearing/housing assemblies considering ease of manufacture and assembly.

 - Gear drives, gear types, main characteristics, geometry and manufacturing routes.